 Attorney López is a frequent resource for local media and in the community regarding various immigration topics.

-- WMTV – “United We Stand” conference in January 2017, López speaks to group
+- WMTV – “United We Stand” conference, Lopez speaks to group (January 2017)

 - Wisconsin, 2001